Interactive-Intelligent-Systems/diarg/examples/DialoguesAndDmn.md

 # Formal Argumentation Dialogues and Business Decision Management
 This programming tutorial illustrates how to integrate formal argumentation-based dialogues and business decision management approaches (using Camunda's [DMN execution engine](https://docs.camunda.org/manual/7.4/user-guide/dmn-engine/embed/)):

-* In the first example, we start with an ambiguous decision result that a Decision Model and Notation (DMN) decision table returns, and that is then enriched with human-provided arguments until a final decision is reached.
+In our example, we start with an ambiguous decision result that a Decision Model and Notation (DMN) decision table returns, and that is then enriched with human-provided arguments until a final decision is reached.

-* In the second example (TODO), we use argumentation-based approaches for the alignment of different IT systems that we 'model' as DMN decisions.

-## Basic Argumentation Dialogues
 Let us assume we want to determine the hiring *eligibility* of an applicant for a software engineering position, *i.e.*, we are only looking at the part of the early screening process that determines whether an offer can potentially be made according to organizational rules and guidelines.
 A part of the eligibility assessment is automated as a DMN decision